 • Leveraging Housing Assistance Payment (HAP) funds (Activity #2012-16) - The San Mateo County Affordable Housing Fund was made possible partly due to the HACSM's ability to leverage HAP funds, increasing the overall financial assistance for affordable housing development.
 This funding source has resulted in an increase in affordable housing development, homeownership projects, potential agricultural workforce housing, and loans for pre-development costs.
-353 Main Street, a 125-unit rental housing development, and 3001 Geneva, a home ownership project, both are anticipated to be competed in the Spring of 2023, are some of the examples that the Affordable Housing Fund helped the production of affordable housing in San Mateo County.
+353 Main Street, a 125-unit rental housing development - completed in Spring of 2023 and 3001 Geneva, a home ownership project - completed in Summer of 2022, are some of the examples that the Affordable Housing Fund helped the production of affordable housing in San Mateo County.